Cevool/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Screen-Space-GI.md

 ### Ray-traced global illumination

 * Currently, ray tracing in HDRP does not support [decals](decal.md).
 This means that ray-traced global illumination does not affect decals in your Scene.

+  ### Hybrid global illumination

+* In hybrid tracing mode, emissive decals do not contribute to global illumination because HDRP renders them later in the render pipeline.
+For the same reason, emissive Materials that use Force Forward Emissive also do not contribute to global illumination.